Starsakary/Trident/README.md

 ## Contribution

 We're very glad and appreciate to have contributions from the community.

-Feel free make pull requests to the branch `develop`.
+Refer to our [contributing guide](./CONTRIBUTING.md) for more information.

 [Join our Telegram group](https://t.me/TronOfficialDevelopersGroupEn)